Park Yoo-chun: Drug use allegations and related charges

 On April 26, 2019, Park was arrested on suspicion of purchasing and using methamphetamine.
 He was also suspected of attempting to destroy evidence by dyeing and shaving the hair from his body before undergoing the drug test.
 Park's agency, C-JeS Entertainment, announced that his contract would be terminated and that he would retire from the industry.
 According to news reports, Park admitted the drug charges against him after initially having repeatedly denied the accusations.
 On July 2, 2019, Park was sentenced to ten months imprisonment, suspended for two years and a fine of 1.4 million won.
 He has since completed his probation without violations.

+Tax evasion controversy

+On December 14, 2023, Park was included in a list of tax defaulters released by the National Tax Service.
+His 5 evasions of 409 million won in taxes, including capital gains taxes, dated back to 2016.